stormpath/stormpath-sdk-java/docs/source/about.rst

 - You would like to configure and customize password strength rules.
 - You'd like to keep your user data separate from your other applications to increase platform stability / availability.
 - You are building a service oriented application or using a microservices based architecture, in which multiple independent services need access to the same user data.
-- You who would like to use Stormpath, but need to host it yourself (Stormpath has private and on-premise editions you can use internally).
+- You would like to use Stormpath, but need to host it yourself (Stormpath has private and on-premise editions you can use internally).

 **Stormpath is a great match for applications of any size where security, development speed, and simplicity are top priorities.**